 Afghanistan Global Womens Rights

 In the report, Bennett makes it clear — the Taliban is currently engaging in Gender Apartheid.
-The term Gender Apartheid, which presently has no definition in the Rome Statute (the treaty granting power to the International Criminal Court), is defined by the report as “the institutionalized and systematized nature of the exclusion of and discrimination against women and girls…apartheid regimes enshrine and enforce a complex system of governance–of laws, policies, and practices–to systematically oppress and dominate a subset of society over the course of decades and generations.”
+The term Gender Apartheid is defined by the report as “the institutionalized and systematized nature of the exclusion of and discrimination against women and girls…apartheid regimes enshrine and enforce a complex system of governance–of laws, policies, and practices–to systematically oppress and dominate a subset of society over the course of decades and generations.”

 The labeling of the human rights abuses against women as a Gender Apartheid by the U.N.
 Special Rapporteur demonstrate the severity of the treatment Afghan women face every day.
 It also aims to highlight the duty of states to intervene and take action in the protection of Afghan women — much like the international community did during the South African racial apartheid — rather than normalizing the rule of the Taliban.

-International Humanitarian Law is just one way to change the treatment of women and girls in Afghanistan; however, it requires that the international community also begins to hold the Taliban accountable for their Gender Apartheid.
-The first step towards this is the continued non-recognition of the Taliban and the denormalization of their rule.
-Actions like the upcoming third meeting in Doha with the Taliban only serve to grant the Taliban and their actions against women legitimacy by the international community, especially when the Taliban bars women from these meetings.
+The first step towards restoring the rights of Afghan women and girls is the continued non-recognition of the Taliban and the denormalization of their rule.
+Actions such as the third meeting in Doha on June 30th with the Taliban only serve to grant the Taliban and their actions against women legitimacy by the international community.
+Afghan women were not allowed to participate in the meeting due to the demands of the Taliban, resulting in passionate protests by some Afghan women leaders.

 Source: UN Special Rapporteur’s report